Mister-Corn/Sprint-Challenge--Data-Structures-Algorithms/data_structures/Data_Structures_Question.md

 5. What is the runtime complexity of your `heapsort` function?

+My heap sort needs to add each element in the list to the heap.
+This is O(log n).

+I then need to delete each node in the heap.
+The deletion is also O(log n).
+The return value of the deletion is then inserted into the first position of the answer list.
+That insertion is O(n).
+Finally, we need to do this as many times as there are nodes.

+So we have insertion of O(log n), and a loop O(n) that does an O(log n) deletion and an O(n) insertion into list each iteration.

+Not sure how we add all of these together and classify them together.
+The big stickler is the insertion to the list.
+If we had a min heap, appending to the list would be O(1), and thus we can throw that out the window.

+But because the insertion is there, it's worse than O(n log n).
+O(n<sup>2</sup> log n)???

 6. What is the space complexity of the `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
 What would be the space complexity if your function instead altered the input array?

+Not sure space complexity changes.
+We need to build a heap regardless, so it will always be at least O(n) space complexity.
+Whether we change the input array or build a new one, the heap gets smaller with every deletion.
+If you change the array in place, the memory used will become smaller, but you had to use up O(n) in the first place.

+In contrast, if you build a new array, the heap gets smaller as the new array gets bigger.
+In the end, you'll just end up with an O(n) classification anyways.